A memoir of friendship and literature, chronicling a search for meaning and comfort in great books, and a beautiful path out of grief.

 bestselling author of All Grown Up

 “I absolutely loved The Futilitarians, a wonderful and profoundly moving personal memoir of loss and resilience, and an unforgettable tribute to the great good that comes from reading great books (and talking about them!).
 I underlined passages on just about every page, following with intense hope and desire every move made by Anne’s Existential Crisis Reading Group, a book group like none other.
-This book will move you to tears, to laughter, and to joy—and will leave you with renewed awe for all the unexpected gifts that being alive allows, including the special joy of finding a great book like The Futilitarians.”
+This book will move you to tears, to laughter, and to joy—and will leave you with

 — NINA SANKOVITCH, author of Tolstoy and the Purple Chair